 4.0: Introduction

 In this chapter, the researcher has focused on the analysis of the data as part of asset liability management.
 With the support of qualitative analysis, the analysis of the information aids the researcher to enhance the quality of the information and analyze and conclude the particular topic in better way through better analysis.
 (Kohn, 2010), discussed that the data analysis helps the researcher in enforcing the theoretical knowledge in the practical application.
 The analysis of data has been done in this particular research work helps in evaluating the effect of asset liability management on the interest rate, credit rate, liquidity rate, cash flows and on the balance sheet of the banks.
 The ratios have been evaluated in this specific section and that will help the researcher, and readers to understand the current position of the banks.
 The ratios that has been determined, the profitability ratio, management efficiency ratio, and various balance sheet ratios have been analyzed in order to receive better result about the bank’s performance in relation to management and control of assets and liabilities.
 However, (Allayannis, G., Ihrig, J. and Weston, J., 2009), pointed that the data analysis helps the researcher in analyzing the data that involves complexities and the drawbacks along with the data manipulation, limits of genuineness and other factors.
 Thus, a procedure of cross check has been formed via evaluation of data in the particular research work.
 Asset liability management in accordance with the international standard system will be evaluated in the following chapter with the help of calculated data.
 The data that will be generated in the particular chapter, the researcher will try to acquire knowledge in relation to the topic and will significantly recognize and analyze the findings so that valid points can be added in the process of collection of necessary data.

+Demographics

+The researcher interviewed participants from the two Banks ADB and GCB respectively and from the table below shows that the Banks are predominately working with greater men.